-As a business development company, the Operating Company will not generally be permitted to invest in any portfolio company in which the Investment Advisor or any of its affiliates currently have an investment or to make any co-investments with the Investment Advisor or its affiliates without an exemptive order from the SEC.
-New Mountain Guardian and the Operating Company currently intend to apply for an exemptive order that would permit the Operating Company to co-invest with vehicles managed by the Investment Advisor or its affiliates.
-In addition, New Mountain Guardian and the Operating Company expect to file an application with the SEC requesting an order exempting the Operating Company from certain reporting requirements mandated by the Exchange Act.
-New Mountain Guardian and the Operating Company also intend to seek exemptive relief to permit the Operating Company to pay the incentive fee payable to the Investment Advisor in common membership units of the Operating Company which will be exchangeable into shares of New Mountain Guardian's common stock and to treat the receipt of such common membership units as an exempt purchase under Section 16 of the Exchange Act.
+As a business development company, the Operating Company will not generally be permitted to invest in any portfolio company in which the Investment Adviser or any of its affiliates currently have an investment or to make any co-investments with the Investment Adviser or its affiliates without an exemptive order from the SEC.
+New Mountain Guardian and the Operating Company expect to file an application with the SEC requesting an order exempting the Operating Company from certain reporting requirements mandated by the Exchange Act.
+New Mountain Guardian and the Operating Company also intend to seek exemptive relief to permit the Operating Company to pay the incentive fee payable to the Investment Adviser in common membership units of the Operating Company which will be exchangeable into shares of New Mountain Guardian's common stock and to treat the receipt of such common membership units as an exempt purchase under Section 16 of the Exchange Act.
 There can be no assurance that the exemptive relief requested will be granted.